 1. Not everyone you meet is your friend.
 Sometimes I felt like I was living a reboot of the film Mean Girls, The Middle East Edition.
 Yet, I didn't experience anything like the film's portrayal of teen girl life while attending high school.
 I have always been an independent thinker and so were my closest friends.
 Yet, here I was overseas feeling like I was reliving someone else's version of high school... again.
 But only different because these were grown adults.
 Sometimes, it felt primal, cliquish, disloyal, and two-faced.
 Regardless, you will need to find some coping methods.

-2. You will begin to appreciate the littlest things you took for granted back home like libraries, recycling, affirmative action, equity, citizenship for immigrants, and composting.
+2. You will begin to appreciate the littlest things you took for granted back home like public libraries, recycling, affirmative action, equity, citizenship for immigrants, and composting.

 3. People will often expect you to just know how things are without any explanation.
 (Or second chances.)